IObundle/iob-soc/README.md

 ## Clone the repository

 The first step is to clone this repository.
-Before you clone it make sure you can access Github by *ssh*.
+Before you clone it, make sure you can access Github by *ssh*.
 This is necessary as IOb-SoC is a git submodule tree that can only be recursively downloaded via *ssh*.
 To clone IOb-SoC type